wp-plugins/flyzoo/readme.txt

 * Cloud-based, hosted chat built to ensure a fast message delivery without overloading your server

-* Eye-catching design
+* Eye-catching

 * Responsive chat on tablets and mobile devices

-* Multiple in-browser, floating chat windows: browse your site and chat at the same time
+* In-browser chat: browse your site and chat at the same time

 * SSL Connection: automatic chat encryption for HTTPS/SSL sites